hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 layout: "aws"
 page_title: "Provider: AWS"
 description: |-
-  The Amazon Web Services (AWS) provider is used to interact with the many resources supported by AWS.
-The provider needs to be configured with the proper credentials before it can be used.
+  Use the Amazon Web Services (AWS) provider to interact with the many resources supported by AWS.
+You must configure the provider with the proper credentials before you can use it.
 ---

 # AWS Provider

-The Amazon Web Services (AWS) provider is used to interact with the many resources supported by AWS.
-The provider needs to be configured with the proper credentials before it can be used.
+Use the Amazon Web Services (AWS) provider to interact with the many resources supported by AWS.
+You must configure the provider with the proper credentials before you can use it.

 Use the navigation to the left to read about the available resources.